Advising Dates and Times

 - Advising by Appointment: You will need to schedule a virtual appointment with one of our advisors at least 24 hours in advance.
 Visit our Make an Appointment page now to do so.
 Advising by Appointment is the only means to have a registration hold/PIN cleared.
 Students have the option to pick their advisor, and appointments vary between 15-minute and 30-minute slots.

 - On-Call Advising: Students do not need an appointment and will see whichever advisor is on-call for that afternoon.
 These sessions run 5 – 10 minutes with quick questions, depending on your individual situation.
 Wait times will vary depending on peak advising times throughout the semester.
 Advisors do not advise/clear registration holds in these sessions.
-On-Call advising is held virtually each day from 1:00-3:00pm.
+On-call advising is held virtually every day from 1:00-3:00pm.
 Details can be found by visiting our On-Call Advising page.

 - Via Email: Students with quick questions may also reach out via email either directly to their advisor or to our office at email@example.com.
 We will answer your question or get you connected with an advisor.
 Registration hold/PIN clearing will occur by email at the discretion of your Advisor depending on your academic standing.

 What is expected of me?